Wacom-Developer/sdk-for-signature-sigcaptx-windows/README.md

 Instead calls are made indirectly via a localhost web server which is installed as part of the SigCaptX Library.
 The SigCaptX JavaScript library is provided to give access to the local web server.
 JSONP communication is used as the interface to the local web server using HTTPS requests.
+SigCaptX provides full SDK functionality to the browser through this JSONP communication.

 To view the solution schematically: